 You won’t believe how easy this banana loaf is to make.
 Even the most challenged baker will be able to follow this recipe and yield a perfectly gorgeous loaf.
 This particular loaf tends to bake a little longer than other banana loaf recipes.
 And, this loaf is a little dryer, not as moist or dense as other loafs.
 This works perfectly for me, because I cannot even fathom the notion of eating banana loaf without a smear of butter on it!
 And, in addition, that thick slice of buttered loaf must be accompanied by a cup of tea and a slice of cheese.
 It just must!
 Trust me, Dear Reader.

-- ⅓ cup salted butter, melted but not hot
+- 1/3 cup salted butter, melted and cooled

 - 1 cup sugar